nnance/backbone-composer/README.md

 <dd>
 <div class="description">
 <p>ViewManager has a default render function that will render
 if there is a template function defined in the view.
+If serializeData is implemented its' return value will be passed to the template funcion otherwise this will be passed.</p>
+<p>Implement an 'onRender'
-Implement an 'onRender' function to extend the render functionality.
+function to extend the render functionality.
 It returns 'this' to support chaining.
 This will trigger a 'rendered' event.</p>
 <p>By setting attachToTemplate render will attach the view to the top element of